meaningcrisis/meaningcrisis.github.io/docs/problems.md

 <details>
 <summary>Chicken-Egg problem</summary>

 "No one understands what a hypertext book is, because there are so few of them; there are few because the tools are inadequate; there’s no demand for better tools because no one wants to write hypertext books, because no one can read them…."
-[David Chapman](https://twitter.com/Meaningness/status/1154827701754007552)
+<a href="https://twitter.com/Meaningness/status/1154827701754007552">David Chapman</a>

 </details>